-The mass of the sludge may be estimated using the volume and specific gravity of the sludge.
-This is an approximation that may be used if the mass of the wet sludge is unknown, and assumes a uniform density and distribution across the tank floor.
+The mass of the sludge (M_S) may be estimated using the volume and specific gravity of the sludge.
+This is an approximation that may be used if the mass of the wet sludge is unknown and assumes a uniform density and distribution across the tank floor.
 If the specific gravity or density of the sludge is unknown, it may be approximated to be equal to water.
 This assumes a low-solids content and is an approximation.
 The mass is calculated as follows:

-$$W = S. G. \times 62.
-3 \times (V_S - V_D)$$
+$$M_S = S. G. \times 62.
+3 \times V_S$$

 S.G. = Sludge specific gravity.
 Use a value of 1 if unknown.

-62.3 = Density of water at 70°F (lb/ft3) Vs = Volume of the sludge (ft3) Vp = Volume of sludge removed and disposed (ft3)
+62.3 = Density of water at 70°F (lb/ft3)

+Vs = Volume of the sludge (ft3)

-The configuration of the tank (i.e., horizontal vs vertical) determines the calculation of the volume of the sludge.
+The configuration of the tank (i.e., horizontal vs vertical) determines the calculation method of the volume of the sludge.
 The thickness of the sludge, which is the height of the sludge from the tank floor, may be estimated.
-The volume in both a vertical and horizontal cylindrical tank is calculated using the appropriate equation below:
+The volume in both a vertical and horizontal cylindrical tank is calculated using the appropriate equations below: